How does Windows Server Backup work?

 To delete all system state backups, except the most recent 3 backups, type the following commands in the command prompt window and hit Enter to execute.

 Written in the end

 For business users within one company, you could consider using AOMEI Backupper Technician Plus.
-It can be used on unlimited servers and computers, so you can use it to create schedule automatic backups for all of them, deploy system image to multiple computer simultaneously, create portable version of this software on removable device, etc.
+It can be used on unlimited servers and computers, so you can use it to create schedule automatic backups for all of them, deploy system image to multiple computers simultaneously, create portable version of this software on a removable device, etc.